Nkfree/-TES3MP-Cooperative/README.md

 This script is meant to be used with separated player journals achieved by setting **config.shareJournal = false** in *<tes3mp>/server/scripts/config.lua*

-**limitedRefIds.json** and related implementation should ensure that certain refIds do not exceed predefined kill count, thus making specific quests completable, covers Morrowind, Tribunal and Bloodmoon at the time being
+**limitedRefIds.lua** and related implementation should ensure that certain refIds do not exceed predefined kill count, thus making specific quests completable, covers Morrowind, Tribunal and Bloodmoon at the time being

 ### TODO: